jax-ml/jax/jax/experimental/jax2tf/README.md

                                           [b, w, w]))
 ```

-To achieve this, when we start converting a function we construct a shape environment,
+To achieve this, when we start lowering a function we construct a shape environment,
 mapping the dimension variables in the `polymorphic_shapes` specification to TensorFlow expressions
 using `tf.shape` on the input parameters.